zimivanende/BoomiFlow-SearchFilterTable/README.md

 ### QuickCheck
 Boolean.

-If true then check boxes appear in the column headers allowing quick application of true/false criteria to boolean columns
+If true then check boxes appear in the column headers allowing quick application of true/false criteria to boolean columns.

+### noResults

+String.

+The message to be displayed when there are no results.

+Default = "No Results Available"

+### noResultsFilter

+String.

+The sub message to be displayed when there are no results and there are filters applied.

+Default = "( This may be due to the filters applied )"

 ## Styling